-Fundraising is a way of life for most high school students.
-Be it the Freshman or Senior class, Booster Club or individual sports teams, the high school marching band, arts or civic clubs or other group, it seems like everyone needs to raise money to support their school efforts.
-Sometimes finding unique fundraising ideas for high schools can be tough.
+Fundraising is a way of life for many high school students.
+Be it the Freshman or Senior class, Booster Club or individual sports teams, the school marching band, arts or civic clubs or other group, it seems like everyone needs to raise money to support their school efforts.
+Sometimes finding the best fundraisers for high school groups can be tough.
 Yet getting creative when it comes to fundraisers for your school group is key.
 Set your group apart and create a signature event that will help you raise more money.

 30+ High School Fundraising Ideas

 There are endless fundraising options for high school students and groups.
 Be creative and remember to ask students for their input and ideas when planning a high school fundraiser.
 They may provide some out-of-the-box, creative thinking, and possibly suggest fundraisers more relevant for the target audience.
 (Besides, they like it when you ask for their input.)
-Here are over 30 great high school fundraising ideas to get you started.
+Here are over 30 of the best fundraisers for high schools to get you started.

 - Dancing with the Stars – Have the dance or cheerleading team host a “Dancing with the Stars” event that includes teachers, school administrators and coaches as the Stars.

 - Student Cooked Gala – Invite students to help a local chef cook a dinner and host a themed gala event by selling tickets online.
 Along with the gourmet dinner, include entertainment such as student poetry and student bands.
 Don’t forget to add a fundraising raffle and/or silent auction to raise more money.